Discover the gateway to Greenland’s Arctic magic with our carefully curated 3-day private tour based in Ilulissat.

 Although small in size, Ilulissat pulses with history, tradition, and everyday Greenlandic life.
 Your guide will lead you through brightly painted streets, explaining the stories behind important landmarks like the historic Zion Church—the largest wooden building in Greenland—and the home of famed Arctic explorer Knud Rasmussen.

 Along the way, you’ll pass local markets, sled dog enclosures, and artisans’ workshops, where traditions such as bone carving and seal skin sewing are still practiced.
-Your guide will share not only historical anecdotes but also personal insights into modern Greenlandic culture, touching on topics such as the challenges of Arctic living, the balance between tradition and progress, and the community’s profound respect for nature.
+Your guide will share not only historical anecdotes but also personal insights into modern Greenlandic culture, touching on topics like the challenges of Arctic living, the balance between tradition and progress, and the community’s deep respect for nature.

 Greenlandic Cuisine Tasting Walk

-In the late afternoon, you’ll embark on a relaxed Greenlandic tasting experience, the perfect way to connect deeper with local culture through its flavors.
+In the late afternoon, we will prepare an authentic Greenlandic tasting experience for you, the perfect way to connect deeper with local culture through its flavors.

 Accompanied by your guide, you’ll visit small cafés, traditional eateries, and even a cozy private kitchen or two (depending on seasonal availability) to sample Greenlandic specialties.